March Madness: Where will University of Houston and Prairie View end up in the brackets?

-After over four months of basketball, the field of potential net-cutters will be whittled to 68 teams Sunday night and the brackets can officially be released.
+After over four months of basketball, the field of potential net-cutters will be whittled to 68 teams Sunday night and the brackets have officially been released.

-Where will University of Houston and Prairie View end up in the bracket?
-We'll find out at 5 p.m. on ESPN.
+Where did the University of Houston and Prairie View end up in the bracket?

-The Cougars are looking at a high seed, while the Panthers are likely to be a low seed.
+The Houston Cougars were placed in the three seed and will be facing Georgia State at Tulsa, Oklahoma on Friday.

-After Houston finishes the American Athletic Conference Championship Title Game vs Cincinnati, the Cougars will gather to learn their fate.
+While the Panthers will take on Dickinson on Thursday.
+The winner of that game will face Gonzaga.

 What paths will the teams take from there?
 Only three-weeks of basketball will tell.